08-40

 Lutz Klinkner, Managing Director, Rubitherm Technologies GmbH

-• Gain insights into integrating thermal management materials into overall vehicle architecture for improved energy efficiency.
+• Gain insights into integrating advanced thermal materials within the overall vehicle architecture to maximize system efficiency and fast-charging performance year-round.

 Dr. Karsten Bolz, Director of Product Management, Eberspächer Group